Lady Panthers get defensive with visiting Payson

 The Panthers’ next game is Dec.
 19 at home against Snow Canyon High School, which defeated Delta, 42-22, Friday night at a tournament held in the Sevier Valley Center.

-Other Region 9 schools to play Friday were Canyon View, which lost to Kanab, 51-37, at the Sevier Valley Center tourney, and Dixie, which fell, 46-43, to Moapa Valley in tournament hosted by Virgin Valley High School in Mesquite, Nevada.
+Other Region 9 schools to play Friday were Canyon View, which lost to Kanab, 51-37, at the Sevier Valley Center tournament in Richfield, Snow Canyon, which defeated Delta 42-22, also at the Sevier Valley tourney, and Dixie, which fell, 46-43, to Moapa Valley in tournament hosted by Virgin Valley High School in Mesquite, Nevada.

 Email: mrinker@stgnews.com